CSjiade/stockInfoapp/README.md

 App currently displays basic stock information, financials, YTD Stock Chart and related Stock-news to the stock searched.

 **Future Features that i am thinking of to implement:**
-Interactive and dynamic Stock Chart if there is cheap or free API avaliable to request stock price and datetime data from Improve search bar to autocomplete if there is cheap or free API avaliable to request stock ticker from Adding a portfolio simulation analytics feature such as volatility, sharpe ratio and returns calculations
+Interactive and dynamic Stock Chart if there is cheap or free API avaliable to request stock price and datetime data from.<br />
+Improve search bar to autocomplete if there is cheap or free API avaliable to request stock ticker from. <br />
+Adding a portfolio simulation analytics feature such as volatility, sharpe ratio and returns calculations